utshomax/postman-docs/src/pages/docs/api-governance/configurable-rules/configuring-custom-governance-functions.md

     ![Create custom API Governance function](https://assets.postman.com/postman-docs/v10/create-api-governance-function-v10.jpg)

-1. Name the function, and then write the function in the editor.
+1. Name the function's file, and then write the function in the editor.
 It must adhere to [custom functions guidelines](/docs/api-governance/configurable-rules/spectral/#spectral-custom-functions).

     > Postman will prompt you with suggestions as you enter text.
 Select one to autocomplete your code.